Voice of Sathyanathan: Development

 The film was announced in October 2021.

 Filming

 Filming began in October 2021, and the filming scenes in Kerala wrapped in December 2021.
 The second schedule began in August 2022 in Mumbai, Delhi, and Rajasthan.
 The entire filming wrapped in September 2022.

 Release

 Theatrical

 The film was initially planned to be released on 14 July 2023, but later It was postponed due to adverse weather conditions in Kerala.
 It was then theatrically released on 28 July 2023.

 Home media

 The digital rights were acquired by ManoramaMAX and streaming started on 21 September 2023.

 Box office

-The film was a commercial success at the box office, grossing ₹217 million worldwide, with Kerala grossing ₹155 million, ₹9.5 million from the rest of India, and ₹52.5 million from overseas earnings.
+The film grossing ₹217 million worldwide, with Kerala grossing ₹155 million, ₹9.5 million from the rest of India, and ₹52.5 million from overseas earnings.

 Reception

 Critical reception

 The film received mixed reviews from critics.

 Anandu Suresh of The Indian Express gave the film 1.5 stars out of 5 and wrote "Raffi's Voice of Sathyanathan, starring Dileep and Veena Nandakumar in the lead roles, suffers from a very average storyline that seems more fitting for the 90s or 2000s."
 Gopika ls of The Times of India gave the film 2.5 stars out of 5 and wrote "Raffi's Voice of Sathyanathan is a one-time watch.
 It had its moments but towards the end, it fell flat."

 Nirmal Jovial of The Week gave the film 2 stars out of 5 and stated "Overall, the film did not create a favourable impression.
 But if you are someone who can be content with 'old wine in a new bottle', you might find enjoyment in this film."
 Princy Alexander of Onmanorama described the film as 'a perfect family entertainer' and wrote "Though the film gives limited screens pace to its female stars, it is definitely a winner."
 Vignesh Madhu of The New Indian Express gave the film 1.5 stars out of 5.